eloisacalcaterra/Portfolio-Game/README.md

 # Portfolio-Game

-a dynamic portfolio for every investor
+a dynamic portfolio for every investor who wants to withdraw a stock for another one.